Cathedral of the Assumption (Louisville, Kentucky): Cathedra and ambo

-The cathedra, behind the altar, is the official chair of the Archbishop.
+The cathedra is located behind the altar, is the official chair of the archbishop.
 It is an ancient symbol of the tradition and authority of the bishop in the life of the Church.
 The cathedra represents his three main offices of teaching, sanctifying and governing.

-A cathedral houses the official chair of the bishop of the diocese.
-In Latin, the word chair is cathedra, from which the name cathedral is derived.
-The cathedra, upholstered in red suede, has painted on its back the coat of arms of the Archdiocese of Louisville.
+The cathedra is upholstered in red suede, with the archdiocesan coat of arms on its back.
+The symbols on the coat of arms include:

-Symbols on the coat of arms, important to Louisville and the Archdiocese, include: